 I truly believe that kids are, by their very nature, impulsive with a purpose.
 It’s not random, or a symptom of an immature mind, it’s by design.
 Kids naturally gravitate towards things that interest them, asking questions along the way.
+This is how they learn, and we would do well to pay attention.
 We can teach them a trick or two, and learn something from them in the process.

 Teach kids to question everything.

 A sure way to break out of a rigid mindset and find creativity is to question everything.
 If homeschooling simply isn’t an option for your family right now (or even if you are homeschooling), the best thing you can do for your kids is to teach them to question everything.
 Teach them why, teach them how, and teach them to do it respectfully – but get them asking questions.
 Teach them that in this life, you often get exactly what you ask for, especially if you ask for nothing.

 Entrepreneurs do this constantly.
 My favorite question is “Why not?” but also “Why can’t I do this?” or “Why shouldn’t I do that?”
 These are usually in response to someone saying, something can’t be done.

 Give them lots of free time, without structure or rules other than those they make for themselves.